Choose Your Partners Wisely, 3 Things To Think About

 Partnerships are hard.
 Period.
-And if you aren’t, first and foremost, solid in your own partnership skills, ain’t nothing going to work out.
-If your maybe partner is lacking in theirs, that’s a dangerous hike along the cliffs of insanity, one false move and someone is going over the edge.
+And if you aren’t, first & foremost, solid in your own partnership skills, ain’t nothing going to work out.
+If your maybe partner is lacking in theirs, that’s a dangerous hike along the cliffs of insanity, one false move & someone is going over the edge.
 AND If both of you are in crappy realities of what makes a partnership work, Fugettaboutit.

-I’ve had my share of the good, the not so good and the it got ugly types of partnerships. (personal and professional).
-The thing is, I like partnerships, I love the collaboration and I like being on a team.
+I’ve had my share of the good, the not so good & the it got ugly types of partnerships. (personal & professional).
+The thing is, I like partnerships, I love the collaboration & I like being on a team.
 Am I perfect, nope, have I made mistakes, yup – but have I done some things right, absolutely.
-I’ve worked hard to build and sustain many amazing long term partnerships in my life, and that’s not easy to do.
+I’ve worked hard to build & sustain many amazing long term partnerships in my life, & that’s not easy to do.

 So now I want to reflect on relationships that work.
-I asked other seemingly good partnerships what they thought made the biggest difference between a healthy partnership and a not so much.
-I asked for good things to look for when your starting out and what I found changed my perspective.
+I asked other seemingly good partnerships what they thought made the biggest difference between a healthy partnership & a not so much.
+I asked for good things to look for when your starting out & what I found changed my perspective.

 Communication.
 Obviously, right?
 You’d be surprised!
 So let’s get this first one out of the way- YOU HAVE TO COMMUNICATE.
 If your partner doesn’t, cant or just wont, run away immediately.
-If their way of dealing is to sit back and observe, to see how it unfolds, their intentions are for themselves, not for the team.
-If they are living in an unavailable, delusional and entitled state of mind, (narcissist) they are not ever being honest, with you, themselves or anyone else and deep down they are miserable.
-Their partnerships will NEVER work out and they will play the blame game their entire life.
-Who knows why and who cares, RUN.
+If their way of dealing is to sit back & observe, to see how it unfolds, their intentions are for themselves, not for the team.
+If they are living in an unavailable, delusional & entitled state of mind, (narcissist) they are not ever being honest, with you, themselves or anyone else & deep down they are miserable.
+Their partnerships will NEVER work out & they will play the blame game their entire life.
+Who knows why & who cares, RUN.

 Communication is hard, yes.
 If you’re doing the work to learn how to talk to others, because you understand how important it is, then you ain’t got no time for people who aren’t.

-It’s good to have opposite traits, in business and in personal partnerships.
-Having a partner that knows and likes doing what you don’t is a huge bonus, appreciate that!
+It’s good to have opposite traits, in business & in personal partnerships.
+Having a partner that knows & likes doing what you don’t is a huge bonus, appreciate that!
 But if your work ethics on how you show up or what you bring to the partnership aren’t the same same, you’ve got to ask yourself if you want to live this way, are you compatible?

-On the flip side, there are a lot of amazing people out there who appreciate the benefits of give and take and working together.
-If someone has good character traits you’ll see it and you’ll feel it.
+There are a lot of amazing people out there who appreciate honesty, the benefits of give & take & working together.
+If someone has good character traits you’ll see it & you’ll feel it.
 A partnership with them will be a heck of a lot less turbulent journey.
 Who knows where it will go but you’ve upgraded yourself to a much better seat.

 Final note: Choose your partners wisely, yes but remember nothing is going to work if you aren’t doing the work yourself.
-A work/life balance is a constant state of mind and it’s not for the fearful.
-Throw in a partnership and you’re doubling the action.
+A happy work/life balance is a constant state of mind & it’s not for the fearful.
+Throw in a partnership & you’re doubling the action.
 BUT a good partnership, business or personal (or in some cases both), can be amazing.
-I always say it, and I stand by it, this is your one life and if you’re not doing the work to make it the best possible, seriously what’s the point?
-Do it and look for a partner that’s doing the same and you’ll create something beautiful and exciting together, I promise.
+I always say it, & I stand by it, this is your one life & if you’re not doing the work to make it the best possible, seriously what’s the point?
+Do it & look for a partner that’s doing the same & you’ll create something beautiful & exciting together, I promise.

-Erin is the founder of PULP a pure premium web agency focused on creative web design and local SEO services for startups and companies that need a fresh squeezed perspective.
+Erin is the founder of PULP a pure pure premium web agency focused on creative web design & local SEO services for startups & companies that need a fresh squeezed perspective.
 Based out of surf city Huntington Beach, CA.

 MORE FRESH SQUEEZED IDEAS FOR A JUICY WORK/LIFE BALANCE: SIGN UP BELOW